jorgecontreras/kubernetes/README.md

-# CKAD Preparation Guide
+# Kubernetes Certification Preparation Guide

-Welcome to the **CKAD (Certified Kubernetes Application Developer)** preparation repository!
-This project is designed to help aspiring CKAD candidates master Kubernetes concepts, practice with real-world examples, and ace the certification exam.
+Welcome to the **CKAD/CKA/CKS preparation repository!
+This project is designed to help aspiring CKAD/CKA/CKS candidates master Kubernetes concepts, practice with real-world examples, and ace the certification exams.

 ---